jackjohnson-sd/wwmdd/README.md

 Please Read me

-July 11 -- added command line how-to's in readme.mk
+July 11 -- added command line how-to's in readme.md
 July 9 -- save img NOW WORKS. dpi and image type set in settings.json July 8 -- save to pdf or jpg DOES NOT work. its all black July 8 -- moved settings.json and colors.json to .wwmdd sub directory